-Saturate the entire root ball to a depth of 18-24 inches.
-The exact amount of water is variable but generally 5-10 gallons per inch of trunk diameter is recommended.
-Water should be applied evenly at a low flow rate until saturation is achieved.
+- Keep Watering Your Tree: As the tree grows, it will continue to need supplemental water for its entire life.
+The exact amount of water is variable but generally, 5-10 gallons per inch of trunk diameter is recommended.
+Water should be applied evenly at a low flow rate until the soil is saturated to a depth of 18”.

 25 West 43rd Street # 4